UmaTL/hachimi-site/docs/hachimi/troubleshooting.md

 To disable Hachimi's: open the Hachimi menu and check the "Disable overlay (GUI)" checkbox in the "General" tab, press Save, and restart the game.
 When you want to re-enable Hachimi's overlay, open Hachimi's config file (config.json) in a text editor and change the `disable_gui` value from `true` back to `false`, then restart the game.
 This config file is located in the `hachimi` folder inside the game's installation folder.

+### Steam Global: Stuck at start screen
+This seems to be a bug in the game itself, which Hachimi causes to trigger much more easily.
+Use `alt` + `enter` to toggle between fullscreen and windowed.
+This should let you continue.
+An official fix is presumably coming.

 ### DMM: Input registering at the wrong spot on the screen after the window is resized

 This is a known issue with Hachimi on the Japanese DMM version of the game (fix coming soon™).
 For now, just don't resize the window.